Ecwid/ecwid-api-docs/includes/_webhooks.md

 There are several factors that can prevent you from getting webhooks from Ecwid.

+**Webhooks are added to an existing application**

+If you registered your app without webhooks functionality and added it later on, please make sure to reinstall the app for the changes to apply faster in Ecwid.

 **Application is not installed**

 When you are expecting a webhook from Ecwid after a certain event, please make sure that you have a registered app that has all webhook details specified.
 [More details](#setting-up-webhooks)